 Atomik.biz always recommends good data backups, but on occasion, someone calls us who has lost data and has no backups.
 Sometimes they think they have backups but find the backups are not working.
 These disasters can have numerous causes.

 In the last year, we have had a user who tipped coffee over their laptop, another who had a virus and several who had hardware failures.

 The most serious was a company with a server that had a power cut, and their server would not boot afterwards.
 Unfortunately, before they called Atomik.biz, they entrusted the hard disk to an “expert” who, on realising he could not read the drive decided to install Windows on top of the data.

 The most important thing to remember is that if you have data loss, the more the device is messed around with, the less data will be recoverable.
 Atomik.biz has the equipment, the software and the experience to give the best chance of recovering as much data as possible.

 Data recovery can be time-consuming, so we usually take the system to our lab for data recovery.

-The most common cause of data loss is accidental deletion and is typically just one file or folder.
+The most common cause of data loss is accidental deletion which is typically just one file or folder.

 Data loss is not always discovered quickly.
-For example, payroll data that is accessed monthly.
+For example, payroll data is accessed monthly.

 The business can change backup-data retention periods, but it costs more to keep online backups for longer.

-Manufacturers quote hardware reliability, and disk drives are usually more than 100,000 hours mean time between failures (MTBF).
+Manufacturers quote hardware reliability, and disk drives are usually more than 100,000 hours, mean time between failures (MTBF).
 That is more than 11 years but is an average.
-Hardware failures do happen and often in the first few months of use.
+Hardware failures happen, often in the first few months of use.